X

 While researching and testing each home battery backup system on this list, I and other ZDNET experts kept these criteria in mind:

 • Scalability: No two households will have the same power needs.
-Each system on this list has been verified to allow for some degree of unit stacking and system scalability to allow customers to create custom, off-grid power solutions.
+Each system on this list has been verified to allow for some degree of unit stacking and system scalability, allowing customers to create custom, off-grid power solutions.

 • Auxiliary power: Some systems allow you to set up a smaller standby power storage unit to help provide energy for essentials in case of an emergency or system failure.